albar965/albar965.github.io/littlenavmap-faq.md

 You can also revert to simple aircraft centering, for example.
 The default values might be confusing first but they are like that to reduce the need for manual zooming.

-If you switch to normal zooming you can change the level of zoom with the mouse wheel other other methods.
+If you switch to normal zooming you can change the level of zoom with the mouse wheel or other methods.

 **Please also read the note about the special gestures in the linked manual chapter above.**